marcusoftnet/marcusoftnet.github.io/_posts/2016-02-14--what-does-that-say-about-me.md

 ---
 layout: post
-title: "... what does that say about me"
+title: ... what does that say about me
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2016-02-14 19:21:09
 tags: